-We've reviewed 27 TVs, and below you'll find our picks for the best small TVs available for purchase in 2019.
+We've reviewed more than 70 TVs in the last 2 years, some are available in smaller sizes, and below you'll find our picks for the best small TVs available for purchase in 2019.
 See also our recommendations for the best 32 inch TVs.

-The TCL 28S305 has a 720p resolution and is powered by the same excellent Roku TV smart platform found on higher-end TCL models.
-There is an abundance of apps and many streaming channels to choose from.
-You will most certainly find what you're looking for, and you can also stream files from your mobile device.
+This TV has a 720p resolution and is powered by the same excellent Roku TV smart platform found on higher-end TCL models.
+There are many apps and streaming channels to choose from.
+You'll most certainly find what you're looking for, and you can also stream files from your mobile device.

-Overall, the TCL28S305 is a mediocre TV, but the best from the ones available in this size.
+Overall, this is a mediocre TV, but the best from the ones available in this size.

 If you want a small TV with wide viewing angles, check out the Samsung UN32N5300.
-The N5300 is a basic 1080p TV with mediocre picture quality.
+This is a basic 1080p TV with mediocre picture quality.
 It has decent viewing angles thanks to its IPS panel, but dark room performance is lacking.
 It has good gray uniformity and almost no dirty screen effect, which makes it a good TV for watching sports.
-It has a fast response time but no other motion-enhancing features.
+It has a fast response time, but no other motion-enhancing features.

-Its input lag is low, but is still one of the highest we've measured so far.
-This does not make it a good choice for those who seek a responsive TV to use for gaming or as a PC monitor.
-It supports HDR content but can't deliver a good HDR performance.
+Its input lag is low, but it's still one of the highest we've measured so far.
+This doesn't make it a good choice for those looking for a responsive TV to use for gaming or as a PC monitor.
+It supports HDR content, but can't deliver a good HDR performance.

-If you want a small TV with great smart features, the best small smart TV is the TCL 43S517.
-It is a decent LED UHD TV with a wide color gamut, great dark room performance, and low input lag, for gaming or for use as a PC monitor.
+If you want a small TV with great smart features, the best small smart TV is the TCL 5 Series/43S517 2018.
+It's a decent LED UHD TV with a wide color gamut, great dark room performance, and low input lag for gaming or use as a PC monitor.

 Unfortunately, it doesn't have a local dimming feature, and the smaller models don't support motion interpolation.
-Like the Vizio E Series 2018 E43-F1, it isn't very bright and the image degrades when viewed at an angle.
-Overall, it is a decent 4k TV that should please most people.
+It can't get very bright and the image degrades when viewed at an angle.
+Overall, however, it's a decent 4k TV that should please most people.